Tennessee’s DUI Laws and Conviction Penalties

 A DUI arrest will often lead to license-related penalties.
 These penalties vary based on the driver's cooperation and the number of prior DUI offenses.

-License-related penalties can result from a DUI arrest and/or conviction.
+License-related penalties can result from a DUI arrest or conviction.

 Tennessee's Implied Consent Law

-During a DUI investigation, the officer will generally request the driver to submit to a breath, blood, or urine test.
-Drivers who unlawfully refuse to complete the test face license suspension.
+During a DUI investigation, the officer will generally request the driver to submit to a breath or blood test.
+Depending on the circumstances, drivers who refuse to complete a test face license suspension.
+(Tenn.
+Code § 55-10-406 (2026).)

 License Suspension for Chemical Test Refusal in Tennessee